 Do a few minutes of prep work and have breakfast cooking for you overnight.
-This slow cooker meal is perfect for mornings when you don’t want to turn on your oven
+This slow cooker french toast casserole is perfect for mornings you don’t want to turn on your oven

 Most people stash their slow cookers to the back of the cabinet only to be used in the winter.